pedroadelino/pedroadelino.github.io/index.md

 ### Who am I?

-I am a hacker from Portugal, currently living in the UK.
+_I am a hacker from Portugal, currently living in the UK._

 ### Profile

 **A hard-working person who is able to adapt to any given situation and work under pressure.
 IT professional able to develop and manage high standard projects with a practical hands-on approach.
-I am always ready to work around the clock to fully satisfy any work demands.**
+Always ready to work around the clock to fully satisfy any work demands.**

 ### Key Skills